Tyler-Lopez/RunWithMe/README.md

 User safety is of utmost important to the design of RunWithMe; users publicly broadcasting where and when they will be somewhere is inherently dangerous.

 * Opt-in gender-specific broadcasting(i.e. women to women).
-* Opt-in emergency contact features if a user does not check-in after a run.
+* Opt-in emergency contact features if a user does not check-in with an emergency contact after a run.
 * When a user broadcasts their run to the public, other users have limited access to the details of the run.
   * An approximate time the run will occur(Soon / Morning / Afternoon / Evening / Night).
   * The title of the run.